NWalker4483/Moonbear/README.md

 ## Software Setup
 ### ROS
+* Follow the basic instructions to install Ubuntu 18.04.
+This requires an at least 16 GB SD card so have one on hand before starting.

+* Once that process is complete, finish by installing ROS melodic with one of the methods below.
 #### Method 1:
-   Follow the basic instructions to install Ubuntu 16.04.
-This requires an at least 16 GB SD card so have one on hand before starting.
-   Once that process is complete, finish by installing ROS melodic with the provided instructions.
+* Follow the instructions to install ROS Melodic Desktop. http://wiki.ros.org/melodic/Installation/Ubuntu
 #### Method 2:
-   Install from the JetsonHacksNano repo. https://github.com/JetsonHacksNano/installROS
+* Install from the JetsonHacksNano repo. https://github.com/JetsonHacksNano/installROS

 ``` Only the base version is necessary but if you would like to use the GUI tools like rviz in my experience they will run fine.```